Carmela longs for Furio while he is away in Italy.

 Ralph’s private sexual submission to women, exemplified by his queer gender-switching when he has Janice screw him from behind with a strap-on dildo (“Christopher”), makes him seem an impotent, passive liar to Tony and a traitor who, like the rat Pussy, is hiding his false male loyalty beneath an exaggerated hard-guy image.

-Ralph’s masculinity—the most important characteristic that a mob soldier should have—is called into question.
+Ralph’s masculinity—the most important characteristic that a mob soldier should have—has been called into question.
 Perhaps Jackie Jr was right when he described Ralphie last season as a “secret fag.”
-(This episode explores definitions and limitations of gender.
+(This episode notably explores definitions and limitations of gender.
 Tony is vexed by Carmela breaking out of the gender constraints placed on her by mob culture, and even more vexed by Ralph’s deviation from the traditional sex roles of his gender.)

 A third way this episode sets up events of the events of “Whoever Did This” is through straight-up foreshadowing.
 Tony gives the horse portraitist a photograph but asks if he can change the composition of the painting: “But what about this deadbeat…can you leave me in and just crop him out?”